OpenNews/opennews-website/what/community/scholarships/index.md

 ## Who should apply

-* U.S.-based journalists who work in data or code: developers, designers, reporters, editors, product thinkers, and newsroom allies.
+* U.S.-based journalists, especially those who work or have worked in data or code: developers, designers, reporters, editors, product thinkers, and newsroom allies.
 We want to see more people in these roles pushing for change in their newsrooms and helping them better reflect our communities.
 * People of color, women, journalists from local and regional news organizations, and other underrepresented groups in journalism and technology are strongly encouraged to apply.

 ## What happens after you apply